-Sessions with me are an hour long.
+Sessions with me are 1 hour long.
 Prices vary depending on several factors.
 I work all over London, and beyond.
 I have access to different studios in London, but I can work in your office or home, affecting the cost per hour.
 Contact me for a discussion of your needs.
-Currently, a one-off consultation is £60, and a block of 5 sessions booked and paid in advance £275.
-I am predominantly working from a studio in South East London in Brockley, Zone 2, less than five minutes from the station.
+A one-off, 1-hour consultation is £70, and subsequent blocks of 5 sessions booked and paid in advance are £300.
+I predominantly work from a studio in South East London in Brockley, Zone 2, less than five minutes from the station.

 Is there any touch or physical contact?

 I use touch sparingly.
 When I do touch a client, it is either a hands-on reminder, or a gentle moving to aid in sensing and release.
 I will not ever massage or forcefully manipulate your body.
 I will explain where I will be touching you and ask for permission.

 If you have any sensitivity to touch, physically or emotionally, please tell me on your forms or at the beginning of our first session.

 I want to increase my understanding of body language and communication skills, is this for me?

 Yes!
 Non-verbal communication accounts for much of our presentation of self and interaction patterns.
 This work will give you access to more choice and greater insight to movement as a continual process of change.